BALEHOK/am_fe/README.md

 # AssetManagerFrontend

-Frontend stack for AssetManagerApp (using webpack, react, backbone, typescript, stylus)
+Frontend stack for AssetManagerApp (using webpack, react, stylus)

 ## For start
 install node.js